telee0/pan-os_cli/README.md

 Here is an example.

-Script path: pan-os_cli\pan-cli.py
+- Script path: pan-os_cli\pan-cli.py
-Parameters: -c conf/cli.py -v 192.168.1.254
+- Parameters: -c conf/cli.py -v 192.168.1.254
-Environment variables: PAPASS=admin
+- Environment variables: PAPASS=pass123

 If you use shell like bash, just run the main script per the following usage.